Bad Mannered DogsMarch 8, 2017

 “Bad manners can be described as any annoying or unpleasant behaviour a dog is exhibiting,” Luana says.
 “This can be anything from jumping on guests, barking at strange dogs, pulling on the lead and the like.”

-“It’s advisable to only seek professional advice when it comes to the behaviour of your dog,” Luana suggests.
+“It’s advisable to only seek professional advice from a dog trainer when it comes to the behaviour of your dog,” Luana suggests.
 “Self-diagnosing your pet’s problems on the internet can lead to more issues, enlisting the expertise of a dog handler or trainer is a must.”